GDPR is great for the rights of citizens. It incentivises good corporate citizenship and levels the playing field for businesses.

 - Be ready to demonstrate compliance and take accountability for GDPR related tasks and duties entrusted to us; and

-- Live up to the spirit of the regulation w.r.t. the fact that nothing in DPA relieves us, as Processor, of our direct responsibilities and liabilities under the GDPR (art.
+- Live up to the spirit of the regulation w.r.t. the fact that nothing in DPA relieves us, as processor, of our direct responsibilities and liabilities under the GDPR (art.
 29).

 PMI only allows non-sensitive personal data to be processed

-In PMI, a customer can process the following non-sensitive personal data (which is necessary for the purposes of the legitimate interests (art.
+In PMI, a clients can process the following non-sensitive personal data (which is necessary for the purposes of the legitimate interests (art.
 6(1)(f) stated in the Main Service Agreement): First and last name, e-mail, job title and employee number, which are all encrypted when in motion and at rest.

 The categories of data subjects are limited to PMI system end-user and employees.

 With these commitments and the type of data in mind, below are the steps – organisational and technical measures – d2o has taken to become GDPR compliant.
 At the end of this orientation, a list of FAQ related to the GDPR is also included.